 Financial Support Resources

 If you or someone you know is experiencing a temporary financial emergency, please submit an SOS referral, and we'll reach out to determine the best way to help.
-Financial assistance is available from the DU Student Assistance Fund, the Federal Higher Education Emergency Relief Fund, as well as emergency loans.
+Financial assistance is available from the DU Student Assistance Fund, as well as other emergency loans through Financial Aid.

 Student Assistance Fund